-As much as Tokyo Skytree might dominate the skyline, Tokyo’s most iconic structure will always be Tokyo Tower.
-Lit up a night, its bright red and white metal frame stands out clearly in a sea of white and yellow light from cars, office buildings, and street lamps.
+As much as Tokyo Skytree might dominate the skyline, Tokyo’s most iconic structure will always be Tokyo Tower (東京タワー).
+Lit up at night, its bright “International Orange” and white metal frame stands out clearly in a sea of white and yellow light from cars, office buildings, and street lamps.
+Completed in 1958, the 333-meter tower served as a powerful symbol of Japan’s post-war rebirth and remains the emotional heart of the city’s identity.

 Information